vodkabears/Remodal/README.md

 * All modern browsers are supported.
 * Only webkit browsers has a blur effect in the default css theme.
 If you want a blur for another kind of browsers use: https://github.com/Schepp/CSS-Filters-Polyfill, but it's not fast like a native css3 blur.
 * IE9+
+* JS code works in IE8 too, but css styles on your own, i don't want to pollute it.
 * Zepto support.

 ## Start